Net zero targets

 - Reductions or removals outside of own territory – Japan provides no information on its intention to use international offset credits to meet its net zero target.

 - Legal status – Prime Minister Yoshihide Suga announced the net zero target in October 2020 (Prime Minister of Japan and His Cabinet, 2020).
-The amendment of the Global Warming Countermeasures Promotion Act to enshrine the 2050 net zero target passed the Diet on 26 May, 2021 (MOEJ, 2021b).
-The Japanese government has published the Green Growth Strategy to achieve the 2050 net zero target in December 2020 (The Government of Japan, 2020).
-The net zero target has not been communicated to the UNFCCC in the form of a long-term low greenhouse gas emissions development strategy, the first version of which was submitted in 2019 (Government of Japan, 2019b).
-Predating the net zero announcement by a year, the LTS still quotes the goal of reducing “GHGs emissions by 80% by 2050” instead of a net zero target.
+The amendment of the Global Warming Countermeasures Promotion Act to enshrine the 2050 net zero target passed the Diet on 26 May, 2021 (MOEJ, 2021d).
+The Japanese government has published the Green Growth Strategy to achieve the 2050 net zero target in December 2020 (The Government of Japan, 2020), which was then revised in June 2021 to reflect, among others, the 2050 net zero target and the new 2030 target (METI, 2021c).
+The net zero target is also included in the updated Long Term Strategy, which is was submitted to the UNFCCC before COP26 (Government of Japan, 2021c).

 - Separate reduction & removal targets – Japan provides no information on its intention to communicate separate emissions reduction and removal targets.

-- Comprehensive planning – In April 2021, Japan announced its 2030 target to reduce GHG emissions by 46% below 2013 levels, a big step forward from the previous 26% reduction target (U.S. Department of State, 2021).
-As of 1 May 2021, Japan has not provided interim carbon budgets, sector-specific targets, nor pathway modelling.
+- Comprehensive planning – In April 2021, Japan announced its 2030 target to reduce GHG emissions by 46% below 2013 levels, a big step forward from the previous 26% reduction target.
+This target was officially submitted in October 2021.
+As of May 2021, Japan had not provided interim carbon budgets, sector-specific targets, nor pathway modelling.

 - Clarity on fairness of target – Japan provides no information on its intention to explain the target’s fairness, nor is the gap between realistic net zero target and a fair target explained.